IJF Academy Rules

 The IJF Academy management will not notify the students about their progress and missing Weekly Tests, as this must be managed by the students.

-The semester closes at the end of Week 12.
+The semester closes according to the set and published schedule of the relevant course.
 The last week is reserved for the missing Weekly Tests.

 Students who for valid reasons (confirmed by the National Federation) do not manage to obtain 60% in all modules will be able to complete the missing modules only in the following semester to qualify for the Final Examination and Assessment.